sobolevn/git-secret/man/man7/git-secret.7.md

 and `.gitignore` will be configured to _not_ ignore `.secret` files.

 **Note** all the contents of the `.gitsecret/` folder should be checked in, **/except/** the `random_seed` file.
-In other words, of all the files in `.gitsecret/`, only the `random_seed` file should be mentioned in your `.gitignore` file.
+This also means that of all the files in `.gitsecret/`, only the `random_seed` file should be mentioned in your `.gitignore` file.

 3. Add the first user to the `git-secret` repo keyring by running `git secret tell your@email.id`.